alexandrubordei/goomusic/README.md

 # goomusic

-Couchbase demonstrative application which is basically a music search engine.
-It is still under active development.
+Vert.x microservice offering a music search service on top of the lastfm dataset.
+It can use both mongo and couchbase backends.
+It is fully asyncronous and uses websockets.

 ```
 yum install epel-release
 yum instal git maven java-1.8.0-openjdk-devel